ryanabrego/PI-Adapter-OPC-UA-Docs/V1/OSIsoft Adapter for OPC UA overview/OSIsoft Adapter for OPC UA principles of operation.md

 The OPC UA adapter uses the binary opc.tcp protocol to communicate with the OPC UA servers.
 When a secured connection is enabled, the X.509-type client and server certificates are exchanged and verified and the connection between the OPC UA adapter and the configured OPC UA server is established.

+For more information on secure connections, see [OSIsoft Adapter for OPC UA security configuration](xref:OSIsoftAdapterForOPCUASecurityConfiguration).

 ## Data collection

 The OPC UA adapter collects time-series data from selected OPC UA dynamic variables through OPC UA subscriptions (unsolicited reads).
 The adapter supports the Data Access (DA) part of OPC UA specification.
+For more information, see [Unified Architecture (https://opcfoundation.org/developer-tools/specifications-unified-architecture/part-8-data-access)](https://opcfoundation.org/developer-tools/specifications-unified-architecture/part-8-data-access).

 ### Data types